krasimir/react-in-patterns/patterns/composition/README.md

 However, following this pattern we introduce several problems:

 * We may consider the `App` as a place where we wire stuff, as an entry point.
 So, it's a good place for such composition.
 The `Header` though may have other elements like a logo, search field or a slogan.
-It will be nice if they are passed somehow from the outside so we don't create a hard-coded dependency.
+It will be nice if they are passed somehow from the outside so we don't create a hard-coded dependencies.
 What if we need the same `Header` component but without the `Navigation`.
 We can't easily achieve that because we have the two bound tightly together.
 * It's difficult to test.
 We may have some business logic in the `Header` and in order to test it we have to create an instance of the component.
-However, because it imports other components we will probably create instances of those components too and it becomes heavy for testing.
-We may break our `Header` test by doing something wrong in the `Navigation` component which is totally misleading. *(Note: while testing the [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) solves this problem by rendering only the `Header` without its nested children.)*
+However, because it imports other components we will probably create instances of those components too and it becomes heavy to test.
+We may break our `Header` test by doing something wrong in the `Navigation` component which is totally misleading. *(Note: to some extent [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) solves this problem by rendering only the `Header` without its nested children.)*

 ### Using React's children API